 My journey officially began on June 28, 2012.
 Now, a little more than two years later, the Wisconsin Historical Markers website has posted links to more than 2,400 Wisconsin historical markers and sites, museums, lighthouses, and veterans memorials, along with nearly 25,000 photographs, and is proud to have the most comprehensive survey of its kind anywhere online.

-Along the way I learned that my great-grandmother, Annetta Johnson (after whom I bear the middle name “Anne”), was a pioneer immigrant from Norway to Wautoma, Wisconsin, and that my grandmother, Ethel Peterson, was born there on 23 May 1895.
-I also learned that Hjalmar Rued Höland -- whose books on Norwegians arriving in America before Columbus were held as sacred as any holy scriptures in the home I grew up in -- is my great uncle (brother to Annette).
+Along the way I learned that my great-grandmother, Annetta Johnson (after whom I was given the middle name “Anne”), was a pioneer immigrant from Norway to Wautoma, Wisconsin, and that my grandmother, Ethel Peterson, was born there on 23 May 1895.
+I also learned that Hjalmar Rued Höland -- whose books on Norwegians arriving in America before Columbus were held as sacred as any holy scriptures in the home I grew up in -- is my great uncle (brother to "Netty", as re called her).
 Uncle Hjalmar was an avid historian, prolific writer, a curator with the Wisconsin Historical Society, a founding member and long-time president of the Door County Historical Society, and is the namesake of the Door County Chapter of the Sons of Norway . . . and I have landed just an hour’s drive from where he settled in Ephraim in the late 1800’s.

 I am humbled and honored to carry on the legacy of my Uncle Hjalmar – a man I never knew in person, but whom (along with my grandmother) I absolutely believe is with me every step of my journey to visit, photograph, and document the historical markers and sites of Wisconsin.